faisalfajarrobani/RPA_SertificateAutomation/README.md

 Can be used to automatically submit webinar certificate to email participate.
 Project build with UIPath

-How To Use This Projectsjas
+How To Use This Projects :
+1). contoh aja